computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/CallForParticipation.md

     * Contact: Andrea Tartaro <andrea.tartaro@furman.edu>
     * Template: [Recruiting Submission Template](recruiting/RecruitingTemplate.md)

-1. __Attendee:__ If you would like to participate, but do not have a submission in one of the above categories please send an e-mail expressing interest in attending and participating in the event to **NEED_AN_EMAIL_FOR_THIS**.
+1. __Attendee:__ If you would like to participate, but do not have a submission in one of the above categories, you will be able to register to attend through the SIGCSE Technical Symposium registration system.
+More information will be posted when that system becomes available.

 ## Submission Process: